Audience

 Upsert by email

 Contacts are unique by email within an audience.
-If you create a contact whose email already exists in that audience, MailBlastr updates the existing contact instead of creating a duplicate — first_name, last_name, and unsubscribed are overwritten with the values you send.
+If you create a contact whose email already exists in that audience, MailBlastr merges into the existing contact instead of creating a duplicate.
 This makes the create call safe to call repeatedly (for example, on every signup) without producing duplicates.

 Addressing a contact by id or email